When Followers Can't Follow Along

 Memberships and clubs (paid and unpaid, where presence is intentional)

-Digital memory stores that compound context over time (where brands create walled gardens of personal context, every interaction makes the next one smarter, where algorithmic surfaces make every interaction more interchangeable)
+Digital memory stores that compound context over time (where brands create walled gardens of personal context — every interaction makes the next one smarter)

 In-person events and shared experiences (the most defensible surface of all, and increasingly the most essential one)

-Brands and creators of all types need to own the surface — own their platforms — or accept that they’ll keep paying rent on someone else’s, with terms that get worse every quarter.
+Or accept that we’ll keep paying rent on someone else’s, with terms that get worse every quarter.

 Bond launched this month with no feed at all.
 You post “memories” about what you’ve actually done.
 The product uses that to recommend things to do next.
 The relationship is the memory archive.
 The product’s job is to deepen it, not to keep you scrolling.